 As a general rule, a longbow should never be braced under 6 inches, but it is unlikely to happen with the provided string, though you must keep this in mind when buying a new string for your bow.

-A brace height of around 7 inches is a good average number to keep in mind.
+Brace height of around 7 inches is a good average number to keep in mind.
 You can try it at this distance, then, twist it or untwist to see the impact and identify your preferred measurement.

 A T-square is the ideal tool for that measurement and is what you should use to place your nocking point between 1/4 or 1/2 of an inch above the shelf.
 The nocking point is what allows you to systematically place your arrow at the same spot every single time to avoid any unwanted arrow movement, hence, increasing your consistency.

 With what you know by now, you must already have your preferred type of longbow in mind but remember that if you are just about to introduce yourself to archery, you should definitely think of doing so with a recurve bow first, because of the low draw weights available.
-Remember the chart of the recommended draw weight according to your age and level on page 17?

 I know from experience that trying a heavier bow than what is recommended can seem pretty easy at the first draw.
 But you won’t become a top archer by shooting 2 or 3 arrows.
 You will be shooting many of them….Hundreds of them in a day, maybe, if it is your ambition.